Jump to navigation

 32. What are Qualified Medicare Beneficiaries?

-33. Are non-citizens eligible for Medicaid benefits?
+33. Are non-citizens eligible for Health First Colorado (Colorado's Medicaid Program) benefits?

 Benefits available to non-citizens are limited to care and services necessary to treat immediate emergency conditions, including labor and delivery.